-- 5.1 The remuneration paid or provided by a parish to a member of the ministry staff for their pastoral or related duties normally includes the following elements - i. the payment of a stipend; - ii. a contribution to a superannuation fund; - iii. the provision of housing or a housing benefit, or the payment of a housing allowance; - iv. the provision of a fully maintained motor vehicle or a travel benefit, or the payment of a travelling allowance; - v. the payment of utilities such as telephone (including mobiles), internet charges, electricity and gas, as determined by the parish council and other expenses pursuant to section 10. - vi. the making of additional contributions to a superannuation fund; - vii. the provision of sick leave, annual leave, long service leave and other forms of leave, in certain circumstances. - 5.2 The Clergy Services brochure 'About your Remuneration and Related Benefits A guide for parish clergy in the diocese of Sydney' can be viewed when using the online version of these Guidelines by clicking here.
+- 5.1 The remuneration paid or provided by a parish to a member of the ministry staff for their pastoral or related duties normally includes the following elements - i. the payment of a stipend; - ii. payments to a superannuation fund; - iii. the provision of housing or a housing benefit, or the payment of a housing allowance; - iv. the provision of a fully maintained motor vehicle or a travel benefit, or the payment of a travelling allowance; - v. the payment of utilities such as telephone (including mobiles), internet charges, electricity and gas, professional development costs, and other expenses pursuant to section 10; - vi. the provision of sick leave, annual leave, long service leave and other forms of leave, in certain circumstances. - 5.2 The Clergy Services brochure 'About your Remuneration and Related Benefits A guide for parish clergy in the diocese of Sydney' can be viewed when using the online version of these Guidelines by clicking here. - 5.3 A sample Parish Remuneration Policy is available for recording and communicating the details of the remuneration for parish ministry staff.